-In our upcoming Webinar “Is it time you questioned eAuctions?” two of Market Dojo’s coowners, Alun Rafique and Nick Drewe, will be directly addressing some of the pain points that those thinking about running eAuctions might face.
+In our past Webinar “Is it time you questioned eAuctions?” two of our Market Dojo’s coowners, Alun Rafique and Nick Drewe, directly addressed some of the pain points that those thinking about running eAuctions might face.

-As part of the webinar, we have been sending forms to all attendees to gather an understanding of what their concerns are when running an eAuction.
+As part of the webinar, we sent out forms to all attendees to gather an understanding of what their concerns were when running an eAuction.
 Below are some of the most highlighted issues and how we advise addressing them.

 “Ensuring suppliers know what they’re doing”

 It’s going to be a reoccurring theme across most questions, however you really cannot underestimate how important, accurate and sufficient supplier information is to the eAuction process.
 When sending out your invites to tender the more information you include the better equipped your attendees are to hit the ground running.

 It’s wise to include information on how the event will run and what platform you will be using.
 At Market Dojo we offer a free sandpit feature, giving hosts and participants the chance to run a trial event, replicating how the real event will run.
 This also leads on to our next point, which is selecting an easy to use tool.
 A lot of platforms can offer complicated features that might not be as easy to pick up for first time users, so consider whether your participants are seasoned vets or first timers, before choosing which software you want to run your eAuctions on.